michaniets/penn2conll/README.md

 # PSD to CoNLL-U Converter

+This is work in progress, motivated by the desire of some Penn corpus users to use tools different from *CorpusSearch* to process the texts.
+Before using these tools to reformat Penn corpora, verify if the license of the corpus allows you to do so.

 ## psd2conll.py

 The script converts Penn Treebank-formatted files (`.psd`) into CoNLL-U format, capturing the hierarchical tree relations.